atlas4381/android_device_sprd_sharkle_sl8541e_1h10/README.md

 # android_device_sprd_sl8541e_1h10
-Don't compile!
-It is not possible to compile at now.
+It is for “DW99”
+not complete